-However, if, as a minor, you legally consent to medical treatment (and the consent of your parents is not required for that treatment) you have the right to amend medical records related to that treatment.
+However, if you are an emancipated minor, you have the right to amend your own medical record.
+Similarly, if as a minor, you legally consent to certain kinds of medical treatment you have the right to amend medical records related to that treatment.